 The crux of Trump’s argument outlined in his lawsuit was the presence of a force majeure clause, which is also commonly referred to as an “Act of God.”
 Force majeure is a common addition to many legal agreements that removes liability from either party to fulfill it if they are affected by events that are out of their control.
 And according to Trump, the 2008 financial crisis counted as such an act, rendering him no longer beholden to the original deal.

-As this archived article from the Wall Street Journal describes it, this initial lawsuit caused Deutsche Bank to file their own countersuit against Trump for $40 million.
+As this archived article from the Wall Street Journal describes it, this initial lawsuit caused Deutsche Bank to file its own countersuit against Trump for $40 million.
 These dueling lawsuits opened up new negotiations regarding the loan, which led to both cases being settled out of court the next year.
 And while the bank did eventually get their money back, it was on terms that were much more favorable to Trump, making him the clear winner in this legal battle.

 Trump’s true strength in business isn’t finding great deals, but maneuvering his way out of the bad ones in order to avoid the consequences of failure.